tonethar/IGME-430-Shared/notes/HW-node-simple-web-api.md

 ## XIII.
 Test it & Wrap up

-1) The final test - go ahead and modify **joke-client.html** to utilize our web API:
+1) The final test - go ahead and modify **joke-client.html** to utilize our Heroku web API:
     - in `getJoke()` , update the `url` variable to point at the full URL of the `random-joke` endpoint
     - here's what it looks like for me (your URL will be slighlty different):
       - `const url = "https://funny-joke-service.herokuapp.com/random-joke";`